Universal credit is a new benefit that will eventually replace certain benefits including jobseeker's allowance, housing benefit and tax credits.

 Universal credit is paid directly to you each month.
 It is usually your responsibility to budget and pay the full rent to your landlord.

-Help with paying your mortgage
+Help with your mortgage

-Jobcentre Plus pays your housing costs element direct to your mortgage lender.
-The payment won't usually cover your full mortgage amount.
+Jobcentre Plus pays this money direct to your mortgage lender.
+The payment won't usually cover your full mortgage amount because it: